 If you suffer from anxiety or depression, Klarity can help you find help quickly and affordably.
 Book an appointment with an experienced medical provider today!

-Examining co-occurring symptoms of anxiety and depression can provide some insight to help you start the conversation with a medical professional.
+Examining co-occurring symptoms of depression and anxiety can provide some insight to help you start the conversation with a medical professional.

-What Are Co-Occurring Symptoms of Anxiety and Depression?
+What Are Co-Occurring Symptoms of Depression and Anxiety?

-As mentioned above, though anxiety and depression are different, they share many of the same symptoms.
-The following symptoms are co-occurring in anxiety and depression.
+As mentioned above, though depression and anxiety are different, they share many of the same symptoms.
+The following symptoms are co-occurring depression and anxiety.

 - Irrational Fears and Anxieties

 People with depression and anxiety disorder both exhibit irrational thoughts that come in the form of fears, doubts, anxieties, and uncertainties.
-A person with depression might feel like they are unlovable or unworthy of attention, and a person with anxiety might have an irrational fear of being in public or going back to in-person work.
+A person with depression might feel unlovable or unworthy of attention.
+A person with anxiety might have an irrational fear of being in public or returning to in-person work.

 - Physical Symptoms

-People who have anxiety and depression also experience several physical symptoms in addition to their mental symptoms, including:
+People who have depression and anxiety also experience several physical symptoms in addition to their mental symptoms, including:

 - Rapid Heart Beat